iszczesniak/cpp/categories/index.md

 blocks always have to be blocks, and you cannot remote `{}` even if it has a single statement.
 Wierd.

+## Overloading member functions

+A member function can be called for both an lvalue or an rvalue.
+However, a member function can be declared with a reference qualifier `&` or `&&` (and therefore be ref-qualified), so that it can be called for either an lvalue or an rvalue.
+Example:

+{% highlight c++ %}
+{% include_relative overloading.cc %}
+{% endhighlight %}

 ## Functions and categories of expressions

 Function `foo`, (e.g., `void foo(<params>)`) can be used in an